mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Handshake and application messages use a common framing structure.
-This framing provides encryption to ensure confidentiality within the group, as well as signing to authenticate the sender within the group.
+This framing provides encryption to ensure confidentiality within the group, as well as signing to authenticate the sender.

 The main structure is MLSMessageContent, which contains the content of the message.
 This structure is authenticated using MLSMessageAuth